legend-exp/legend-pygeom-tools/docs/source/vis.md

 # set the size of the window and the (unscaled) image.
 With export_scale set, the
 # exported images will have a size equals to export_scale * window_size
 window_size: [300, 400] # units: px
-# directly export the image of the default view to this file name and exit the viewer.
+# directly export the image of the default view to this file name and do not start the
+# interactive viewer.
 export_and_exit: "filename_to_export.png"

 # as mentioned above, the clipper might produce unexpected shapes when closing the cuts,